broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/exome/ExomeGermlineSingleSample.changelog.md

 # 2.4.0

-* Change bait_set_name to type String so its type is consistent with its subworkflow and plumbing inputs json
+* Change bait_set_name to type String, so its type is consistent with its subworkflow and plumbing inputs json

 # 2.3.0
 2020-12-16